AgroDan/aoc2022/day3/README.md

+# Dan's Introduction

+Another cool solution to a simple problem.
+Didn't learn much but had a chance to use a nifty generator in python to accomplish this.

 # --- Day 3: Rucksack Reorganization ---

 One Elf has the important job of loading all of the rucksacks with supplies for the jungle journey.
 Unfortunately, that Elf didn't quite follow the packing instructions, and so a few items now need to be rearranged.